 Wind and solar production costs will be modeled at $0/MWh in the economic analysis.
 ERCOT will review available sources for fuel price forecast for the 2020 RTP, these sources include, but are not limited to, the Energy Information Agency’s (EIA) Current Annual Energy Outlook (AEO), SNL, and NYMEX.
 ERCOT will also review available sources for emission costs for the 2020 RTP.
 These sources include, but are not limited to, SNL, EPA, etc.

-Distributed Energy Resource and Energy Storage
+Distribution Generation Resources, Settlement Only Distribution Generators, and Unregistered Distributed Generation

-Registered Distributed Energy Resources (DERs) that are not included in the SSWG base cases will be modeled as a simple model generators.
-DERs modeled as negative load in the SSWG base cases will be converted to simple model generators.
-ERCOT will reach out to the respective TSPs to ensure that no DERs are duplicated during the conversion of DERs modeled as negative loads.
-The dispatch of the DERs is <to be determined>.
+Distribution Generation Resources (DGRs) and Settlement Only Distribution Generators (SODGs) that are not included in the SSWG base cases will be modeled as a simple model generators.
+SODGs and unregistered Distributed Generation (DG) modeled as negative load in the SSWG base cases will be converted to simple model generators.
+ERCOT will reach out to the respective TSPs to ensure that no SODGs are duplicated during the conversion of SODGs modeled as negative loads.
+DGRs will be dispatched similarly to other Generation Resources (GRs) of the same resource type.
+SODGs will be kept offline.

+Energy Storage

 Energy storage will be assumed offline in the reliability portion of the 2020 RTP.
 The assumptions in the 2020 RTP economic analysis <to be determined>.

 Demand